 This is a foundation course for first-year students that provides the scaffolding of design instruction for all courses in the BFA program.
 This first semester of 2-D will give students access to new materials and methods including wet and dry media, relief printing, and the use of text as a visual element.
-Students will receive an introduction to book arts as well pay particular attention to the craft and construction of art.
 This course establishes the basic understanding of the theory and elements of design.
-Prerequisites: None bias wheel and its applications to drawing as a medium.
-A variety of wet and dry media is used.
-Still-life and the model will be among the subjects covered in this course.
-Students will also be encouraged to begin to build a visual sensibility of personal expression.
-Prerequisites: ART 141
+Prerequisites: None